SergioRami/sonar-docker/README.md

 # Sonar setup docker-compose with Postgres database

-All configuration is overriden by env variables (username, password, jdbc URL) in the each docker-compose
+All configuration is overriden by env variables (username, password, jdbc URL) in each docker-compose